HatsuSixty/bad-apple-stopmotion/README.md

 ### Step 4

-The next step is to backup the `./output` folder into an `./output2` folder, as it will be important later on.
+In this step you should backup the `./output` folder into an `./output2` folder, as it will be important later on.
 Once you've done that, you will need to run `./worsify.py`.
 This script will randomly choose frames in the `./output` folder to either dim them or rotate them.
 You can do that by running the following commands:
 ```console
 $ cp -r output output2